 What’s more, as the family friendly ships offer cabins with up to 4 beds, friend groups could also take advantage of the extra bed space, saving you some money at the same time.

-Anyone that’s ever been on a cruise ship will tell you the same thing; there’s so much to do to keep everyone entertained, day or night.
+So, why are cruises so popular?
+Anyone that’s ever been on cruise holidays will tell you the same thing; there’s so much to do to keep everyone entertained, day or night.

 Spend your days partaking in such tasks as cookery lessons, lounging by the pool, working up a sweat in the gym or on the sports deck, clearing your mind in a spa or simply admiring the views.
 How about an evening or three of delicious food, top class entertainment, events and maybe even a spot of Blackjack at an onboard casino?